MicroEJ/docs/ApplicationDeveloperGuide/js/examples/use_java_api.rst

 The sum and multiply results should be displayed.

 For more information about communication between Java and JavaScript please refer to the :ref:`js.java` page.

+..
+   | Copyright 2021-2023, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.